Raj Bhavan Pune

 The Dhapooree House – Pune

-Today Ganeshkhind might mean the Pune University to most.
+Today Ganeshkhind might mean Pune University to most.
 But half a century ago it suggested the Government House, the monsoon resort of the Governor of Bombay.
 Yet the name still evokes the memories of that fateful night of 22nd June 1897.
-It was on this day that Walter Charles Rand, Special Officer for Plague in Pune, who invited the wrath of Pune residents for his atrocities, was assaulted by the Chapheker brothers while he was returning from the Government house after attending the Golden Jubilee celebrations or the Queens coronation.
+On this day, Walter Charles Rand, Special Officer for Plague in Pune, who invited the wrath of Pune residents for his atrocities, was assaulted by the Chapheker brothers while he was returning from the Government house after attending the Golden Jubilee celebrations of the Queen’s coronation.
 The rest is history.